Early White Hair: Myths, Facts, Causes and Prevention Tips

 Tip 1: Maintain a Balanced Diet

 • Vitamin B12: This is found in foods like meat, fish, eggs, and dairy products.
-A deficiency of this vitamin could be a reason for white hair.

 • Folate (Vitamin B9): Leafy greens, legumes, and fortified cereals are excellent sources of this vitamin.